Witch Hazel Benefits Explained: Is Witch Hazel Safe?

 You can also use it as a natural cleanser since it can reduce bacteria growth and helps speed up the healing time of infections.
 This includes scabs.
 Think about how often you have scabs that you so badly want to peel off, but you have to keep reminding yourself that peeling it off will cause more damage and prevent it from fully healing.

-No product can shrink pores per se, but it can reduce their appearance.
+No product can shrink pores per se, but witch hazel can reduce their appearance.
 It prevents excess oil production in addition to the development of blackheads or whiteheads.
 These definitely contribute to larger breakouts since they tempt you to pick at your skin, which only adds more bacteria to the current situation.

-To use this magic little gift on your skin all you need to do is take a clean cotton ball or pad to dab your skin with it.
+To use this magic little gift on your skin, all you need to do is take a clean cotton ball or pad to dab your skin with it.
 You can use it as much as you want throughout the day anywhere you’re experiencing irritation on your face.
-Start out slow though because your skin might need some time to adjust to this new ingredient.
+Start out slow, though, because your skin might need some time to adjust to this new ingredient.

-Witch Hazel For Sunburn Explained
+8. Witch Hazel For Sunburn Explained

 For a natural way to slow down the signs of aging and tighten your skin, you’ve come to the right place.
 The redness and discoloration that was caused by sun exposure doesn’t have to be a worry for you anymore.
 Witch hazel can help reduce the appearance and discomfort of your typical sunburn.

 It’s protective against skin cancer and melanoma, thanks to the presence of antioxidants and polyphenols.
 It’s able to do this because it neutralizes harmful free radicals, which is the main cause of the spread of skin cancer.
 These two substances help inhibit the production of melanoma cells while protecting your healthy skin cells.